-We further compared our method with current state-of-the-art generative models, including StyleGAN2~\cite{Karras2019stylegan2} and the stable diffusion model ~\cite{rombach2021highresolution}, to validate the effectiveness of our approach.
-The comparison results are shown in Fig. ~\ref{fig:headcomparison}.
-To fine-tune the StyleGAN2 model for better training, we initialized the training with pre-trained model parameters on the WildLife ~\cite{wildlife} dataset and further trained the model on COD10K dataset for 800k iterations.
-However, the results show that StyleGAN2 cannot perform well on camouflaged object datasets as it fails to learn the distribution of camouflaged images, leading to chaotic results.
-On the other hand, we use text prompts to validate the stable diffusion model.
-The prompt texts for each example in the Stable Diffusion Model are "Camouflaged animal blends in its surroundings", "Green camouflage insects hide in leaves", "Camouflaged fish hiding in the sand on the bottom of the sea, it has the same color as the background to hide from predators", and "Camouflaged white rabbit tries to blend in the snow environment from predators", respectively.
-The results show that the stable diffusion model struggles to synthesize a camouflaged foreground object that blends seamlessly with its environments, and sometimes it only synthesizes the background part of the text prompt, leaving out the foreground camouflaged object entirely.
-Our SCODE model, on the other hand, is the only model that can effectively synthesize camouflaged images, as shown in Fig. \ref{fig:headcomparison}.
-These results further confirm the effectiveness of our SCODE approach in generating high-quality camouflaged images.
+We conducted a comprehensive comparison between our approach and contemporary state-of-the-art generative models, specifically StyleGAN2~\cite{Karras2019stylegan2} and the stable diffusion model~\cite{rombach2021highresolution}.
+The comparative results are illustrated in Figure~\ref{fig:headcomparison}.
+To enhance the training of the StyleGAN2 model, we initialized the training process with pre-trained parameters from the WildLife dataset~\cite{wildlife} and further fine-tuned the model using the COD10K dataset for a total of 800k iterations.
+However, the outcomes reveal that StyleGAN2 struggles to effectively capture the distribution of camouflaged images.
+Consequently, it produces chaotic and unconvincing results when applied to camouflaged object datasets.
+Conversely, we employed text prompts to evaluate the stable diffusion model.
+The prompt texts for each example in the Stable Diffusion Model were as follows: "Camouflaged animal blends in its surroundings," "Green camouflage insects hide in leaves," "Camouflaged fish hiding in the sand on the bottom of the sea, it has the same color as the background to hide from predators," and "Camouflaged white rabbit tries to blend in the snow environment from predators."
+The results indicate that the stable diffusion model faces challenges in consistently synthesizing camouflaged foreground objects that seamlessly blend with their environments.
+In some cases, the model generates only the background portion of the text prompt, completely omitting the foreground camouflaged object.
+Notably, our SCODE model emerges as the sole model capable of effectively synthesizing high-quality camouflaged images, as evidenced in Figure~\ref{fig:headcomparison}.
+These compelling results further underscore the efficacy of our SCODE approach in generating superior camouflaged images.